 In response to three uninterrupted years of severe drought, on April 1, 2015, Governor Brown issued Executive Order B-29-15 requiring a statewide mandatory reduction of 25 percent in potable urban water use compared to 2013.
 The order, implemented by the State Water Resources Control Board, took effect June 1, 2015 and was originally scheduled to run midway through February 2016.
 Governor Brown issued Executive Order B-36-15 in November 2015 extending the restrictions an additional eight months through October 2016 unless drought conditions significantly abate.
 Individual urban retail water suppliers were ordered to reduce potable water use by percentage amounts specified by the State Water Resources Control Board.
-The Visalia District was ordered to reduce potable water use by 32 percent relative to use over the same period in 2013.
+The Dominguez District was ordered to reduce potable water use by 16 percent relative to use over the same period in 2013.

-Between June 2015 and February 2016, the Visalia District reduced its use of potable water by 25.4 percent relative to 2013.
+Between June 2015 and February 2016 the Dominguez District reduced its use of potable water by 15.5 percent relative to 2013, effectively meeting the reduction mandate for 2015.

 The water use restrictions have spurred a significant increase in customer participation in the District's conservation programs.
-For example, participation in high efficiency toilet replacement programs increased by 125 percent while rebates for smart irrigation controllers increased by 29 percent.
+For example, participation in high efficiency toilet replacement programs increased by 40 percent while high efficiency clothes washer rebates increased by more than 60 percent compared to average participation over the four years prior to 2015.
+Similarly, homes requesting water use surveys increased 400 percent while rebates for smart irrigation controllers increased by more than 150 percent.